 Second, there have been outright attempts to provide funds to members of Council.
-I was personally offered cash, goods and services by a RCM employee or agent to support my campaign, while Council Member Ned Anderson, Jr. was recently provided a check (see Exhibit 3) in the amount of \$750.00 from the Boilermakers 627 PAC, a political action committee set up by the Boilermakers Local No. 627, a labor union whose members work for RCM.
-Council Member Anderson rightly rejected the check and provided it to Council as an example of how RCM attempted to influence him.
+Chairman Terry Rambler was offered cash, goods and services by a RCM employee or agent, while Council Member Ned Anderson, Jr. was recently provided a check (see Exhibit 3) in the amount of \$750.00 from the Boilermakers 627 PAC, a political action committee set up by the Boilermakers Local No. 627, a labor union whose members work for RCM.